10 Sachin Tendulkar

 • Both of Sachin’s brief appearances as the captain of the Indian cricket team were unsuccessful.
 He assumed the role of captain in 1996, but after the team’s dismal performance, he relinquished it in 1997.

-• Sachin Tendulkar displayed his incredible batting abilities by scoring 493 runs in four tests during the 2007–2008 Border–Gavaskar Trophy.
+• Sachin Tendulkar displayed incredible batting abilities by scoring 493 runs in four tests during the 2007–2008 Border–Gavaskar Trophy.

-• In the 2011 “World Cup,” Sachin Tendulkar performed at his peak, scoring 482 runs, including two centuries.
-In the championship game, India defeated Sri Lanka, giving him his first “World Cup” title.
+• In the 2011 “World Cup,” Sachinperformed at his peak, scoring 482 runs, including two centuries.
+India defeated Sri Lanka in the championship game, giving him his first “World Cup” title.

-• He was named the “Franchise Icon” for the well-known “IPL” team “Mumbai Indians” in 2014.
-Additionally, he was named the 2015 “ICC Cricket World Cup” ambassador.
+• He was named the “Franchise Icon” for the well-known “I.P.L.” team “Mumbai Indians” in 2014.
+Additionally, he was named the 2015 “I.C.C.
+Cricket World Cup” ambassador.

 Sachin Tendulkar Retirement